kai-niemi/pestcontrol/README.md

 - Toxiproxy (optional)
   - https://github.com/Shopify/toxiproxy
 - Depending on cluster configuration, you can either use:
-  - A CockroachDB cloud cluster.
+  - An existing CockroachDB cloud cluster.
   - A local environment with one machine/instance for all nodes.
   - A network environment with one machine/instance per node.
+In this mode, pest control must be running on each node acting as an agent.

+Notice that pest control does not interact with any cloud API for cluster provisioning.

 ## Install the JDK

 MacOS (using sdkman):